jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 He kneels.
 Won't look at me.
 "May it please Your Majesty, I have neither eyes to see nor tongue to speak in this place but as the House is pleased to direct me."

 He disobeys?
-What's their problem?
 I am their king.

+"No matter, I think my eyes are as good as another's."

-I scan the benches myself.
+I scan the benches.
 Members stare back, silent.
 No one points.
 No one speaks.
 No one helps their king find traitors in their midst.

-The Five traitor seats are empty.
+The Five members seats are empty.
 The Five traitors are gone.
 Someone warned them.
 Someone here, in this room, watching me now with blank faces.

-I am their king.
 I don't like this pressure.
 It is unjust.
 I am in control.

+"All my birds have flown."

-I should speak.
+I should speak more.
 Explain why I'm here, what they've forced me to do.
 Command them to produce the traitors.

 My throat tightens.
 The words catch.

 No. A king doesn't explain himself to subjects.

-The moment I justify myself to them, argue my case as if they have standing to judge me, I've already surrendered what they're trying to take.
+The moment I justify myself to them I've already surrendered what they're trying to take.
 Kings cannot be put on trial by subjects.
+I am the Sovereign.
 Parliament already exists.
 The commoners already have their say.
 But they want to control the money.
 They want to control the army.

 I am their king.
 Chosen by God, and given the duties of God.
 The people have their duty to follow.
 The realm survived Vikings, Picts, Scots.
 It will survive these rebels too.

-I turn to leave.
-The loyal soldiers part.
+I will leave with dignity.
+The loyal soldiers make way.

-Someone whispers as I pass.
-I don't turn.

-Disregard this.
+"Privilege!
+House of Commons members are protected by our Privilege!"

+Disregard.
+Keep walking.
+With dignity.

-Outside, walking back through London, crowds watch from doorways and corners.
+Outside, walking back to my coach, crowds watch from doorways and corners.
 Not cheering.
 Not bowing.
 Watching.

-They'll tire of rebellion.
-Mobs want spectacle, but they need order.
-Without a king to hold the center, they'll tear each other apart.
-When the chaos comes—and it will come—they'll remember what they had.
-They'll beg for the crown to return.

 My hand rests on my sword hilt.
 Not a threat.
 Just steadying myself.